 HIM professionals understand that accurate clinical documentation serves as the foundation of a CIRC.
 Since data from medical records are aggregated, omissions, errors and incomplete documentation can be magnified by the various creators, systems, and aggregators.
-The key components can affect the patients, providers, facilities and other users of that data and lead to denials, which will take the organization away from the care of the patient, cause rework and potentially have a financial impact.
+The key components can affect the patients, providers, facilities and other users of that data and lead to denials, which will take the organization away from the care of the patient, cause rework and and comprehensive record that serves as the source of truth by accurately reflecting the care provided.
+The True Clinical Picture allows healthcare organizations to make meaningful use of health information and achieve positive outcomes for both patients and the organization.

+potentially have a financial impact.
 To mitigate the risk of downstream errors, it is imperative that the medical record reflect the "True Clinical Picture."
 Clinicians and HIM professionals both play an important role in ensuring that the medical record accurately and thoroughly reflects the care provided to the patient so the data can be utilized for effective future care, diagnoses, and treatment, as well as accurate reimbursement.